Old B-CC

 • Professional Development for B-CC staff (The Ed Mullaney Professional Development Fund)—The fund helps defray part of the costs of participation in workshops, seminars, and training for the B-CC staff.
 Such participation is crucial in their acquisition of new educational tools and instructional techniques, and the benefits are multiplied as these teachers share their skills and knowledge with their colleagues.
 The costs for workshops averaged $850 per teacher last year.

-• TAP (Time for Academic Progress), an after-school tutoring program for all students, has been extended from Math to English, Foreign Language, Science, and Social Studies in the 2004-2005 school year.
+• TAP (Time for Academic Progress), an after-school academic support program for all students, has been extended from Math to English, Science, and Social Studies.
 The Foundation has pledged to raise the $60,000 needed for this and other academic support programs for the school year.

-• A gift of $9,000 will fully fund participation for 30 students, and a gift of $300 will fund one student’s participation, in the Ninth Grade Summer Academy.
-The Academy provides additional skills training for incoming 9th graders at risk of not succeeding at B-CC without the transitional support.
+• A gift of $9,000 will fully fund participation for 30 students, and a gift of $300 will fund one student’s participation, in the 9th Grade Summer Academy.
+The Academy provides additional academic and skills training for incoming 9th graders at risk of not succeeding at B-CC without the transitional support.

 • Undesignated—This would allow the Foundation to put the funds in the program(s) most in need.

-Projects Funded by the B-CC High School Educational Foundation, FY2003
+Projects Funded by the B-CC High School Educational Foundation

 Back to Top